 It is also worth noting that people who work within a PMO are sometimes called Project Management Officers.
 This can lead to a confusing situation where you can have Project Management Officers (PMO), working in a Project Management Office (PMO), which in itself reports into a Program Management Office (PMO), with oversight provided by a Portfolio Management Office (PMO)!

-Things get confusing when you head out onto the internet to find out more about the PMO.
+Things get even more confusing when you head out onto the internet to find out more about the PMO.
 Searchers soon discover that PMO is commonly used in India to describe the Office of the Prime Minister.
 And woe betides anyone who naively decides to search for PMO on Reddit!
-The results are what Reddit users would describe as NSFW – Not Safe For Work (i.e., not safe for viewing on your work PC)!
+The results are what Reddit users would describe as NSFW – Not Safe For Work (i.e., not safe for viewing on your work PC).
+Don’t say we didn’t warn you…

 Project or Program Management Offices are usually temporary entities to support a Project or Program.
-The services they provide will vary from Project to Project, but the focus is generally on providing support, transparency, traceability, and governance.
+The role of PMO and the services they provide will vary from Project to Project, but the focus is generally on providing support, transparency, traceability, and governance.

 Coordination of people and resources